Miguel Cabrera (painter)

-Miguel Mateo Maldonado y Cabrera (1695–1768) was a Mestizo painter born in Oaxaca but moved to Mexico City, the capital of Viceroyalty of New Spain.
-During his lifetime, he was recognized as the greatest painter in all of New Spain.
+Miguel Mateo Maldonado y Cabrera (Oaxaca de Juárez 1695 – Mexico City 1768) was a painter of the late Baroque in New Spain.
+During his lifetime, he was recognized as the greatest painter in the viceroyalty.
 He created religious and secular art for the Catholic Church and wealthy patrons.
 His casta paintings, depicting interracial marriage among Amerindians, Spaniards and Africans, are considered among the genre's finest.
 Cabrera's paintings range from tiny works on copper to enormous canvases and wall paintings.
 He also designed altarpieces and funerary monuments.

 Biography

 Cabrera was born in Antequera, today's Oaxaca, Oaxaca, and moved to Mexico City in 1719.
 He may have studied under the Rodríguez Juárez brothers or José de Ibarra.
 Cabrera was a favorite painter of Archbishop Manuel José Rubio y Salinas, whose portrait he twice painted, and of the Jesuits, which earned him many commissions.

-In 1 he created an important analytical study of the icon of the Virgin of Guadalupe, Maravilla americana y conjunto de raras maravillas observadas con la dirección de las reglas del arte de la pintura (1756) ("American marvel and ensemble of rare wonders observed with the direction of the rules of the art of painting", often referred to in English simply as American Marvel).
-Cabrera and a group of six other painters analyzed the painting, with scientific eyes, not religious, identifying four different substances used in the painting: "oil, tempera with agglutinates, an aguazo, and a fresco-like tempera."
-In Cabrera's assessment, no painter was capable of using such techniques in the eighteenth century, much less in the sixteenth century, when the image was created.
-Cabrera was concerned that there was a proliferation of inferior copies of the painting, and let it be known that the noted seventeenth-century painter, Juan Correa, used a waxed paper template of the image, so that down to the last detail, copies were faithful to the original.
-Cabrera's atelier created many copies of the image, some of which were signed by Cabrera himself.
-He sought faithfulness to the original image but to add luster and power to the copies, some paintings had the notation "touched to the original," [Tocada a su Original] with the date.
-In 1752 he was again permitted access to the icon of Our Lady of Guadalupe to make three copies with the aid of fellow painters, José de Alcíbar and José Bentura Arnáez.
-The copies were for his patron Archbishop José Manuel Rubio y Salinas, one for Pope Benedict XIV, and a third to use "as a model for further copies."